juhoinkinen/Annif-wiki/Backend:-nn_ensemble.md

 ## Retraining with cached training data

 Preprocessing the training data (which in the context of this backend means running all the training documents through the source projects) can take a significant portion of the training time.
 If you want to experiment with different parameter settings, you can reuse the preprocessed training data by using the `--cached` option - see [[Reusing preprocessed training data]].
 Only the `sources` and `vocab` settings affect the preprocessing; you can use the `--cached` option as long as you haven't changed these parameters.
+Even if you have only changed the weights of the source projects, you cannot use `--cached` but will need to retrain from scratch.

 ## Usage